 With strong privacy laws, independence from the United States and European Union, and no membership in any international surveillance alliances, your personal data is safe here.
 Surfshark LTD was incorporated in 2018.
 The company has no history of privacy or security issues.

 Surfshark VPN passes the background check and it is based in a great jurisdiction.

 IPVanish has gone through a few owners in the last couple of years.
 They are currently owned by J2 Global.
 This is a problem since J2 global also owns a number of websites that publish VPN reviews, such as PCMag.
 The result is that you get major review sites recommending products owned by their parent company.
 Not so good.

 IPVanish also has a troubling history.
 Back in 2018, we reported on the IPVanish logging scandal.
 This was when IPVanish complied with FBI requests to log user data and hand the records over to the FBI, all while claiming to be a “zero logs” VPN service.
 Since the logging scandal, IPVanish was sold to StackPath, and then later sold to J2 Global.

 Making matters worse, IPVanish is based in the United States, a founding member of the Five Eyes surveillance alliance.
-US-based privacy companies can be (and have been) forced to log user data for US spy agencies and other authorities.
+US-based privacy companies can be (and have been) forced to log user data for US agencies and other authorities.
 Aside from IPVanish, Lavabit and RiseUp are two other examples.

 IPVanish has been caught logging data for US authorities in the past, and there is no guarantee they won’t do it again.
 IPVanish VPN fails the background check.